-- 2.282.27 The use of ATS Interfacility Data Communication (AIDC), as defined in the ICAO, Doc 9694, Manual of Air Traffic Services Data Link Applications improves the coordination between air traffic service units (ATSUs).
-The transfer of communication in a data link environment improves the efficiency of this process and the overall air traffic coordination management-. - 2.292.28 In accordance with the MID Air Navigation Strategy AIDC/OLDI should be implemented between all adjacent ACCs.
-This consider as one of the main enabler for airspace concept according to the applicability table (ref CAO MID Doc xxx). - XI.X.
-Implementation of Continuous Climb Operations (CCO) and Continuous Descent Operations CDO, as basis for the operations within TMAswhere appropriate - 2.302.29 Continuous climb operation (CCO) is an operation, enabled by airspace design, procedure design and ATC operational procedures, in which a departing aircraft climbs continuously, to the greatest possible extent, by employing optimum climb engine thrust and climb speeds until reaching the cruise flight level. - 2.312.30 Continuous descent operation (CDO) is an operation, enabled by airspace design, procedure design and ATC operational procedures, in which an arriving aircraft descends continuously, to the greatest possible extent, by employing minimum engine thrust, ideally in a low drag configuration, prior to the final approach fix/final approach point. - 2.322.31 ASBU APTA-B0/4 CDO (Basic) and APTA-B0/5 (CCO basic) B0 Modules CCO and CDO are considered as priority 1 for implementation in the MID Region and are included in the MID Air Navigation Strategy. - 2.332.32 States are encouraged to implement CCO and CDO, where applicable.
+2.26 The use of ATS Inter_facility_Facility Data Communication (AIDC), as defined in the ICAO, Doc 9694, Manual of Air Traffic Services Data Link Applications improves the coordination between air traffic service units (ATSUs).
+The transfer of communication in a data link environment improves the efficiency of this process and the overall air traffic coordination management.
+States are encouraged to refer to the MID Region Guidance for The Implementation of AIDC/OLDI (ICAO DOC 006)

+In accordance with the MID Region Air Navigation Strategy AIDC/OLDI should be implemented between all-Applicable adjacent ACCs.
+This consider as one of the main enabler for airspace concept according to the applicability table (ref.
+ICAO MID Doc x002).

+XI.X.
+Implementation of Continuous Climb Operations (CCO) and Continuous Descent Operations CDO, as basis for the operations within TMAswhere appropriate

+2.302.29 Continuous climb operation (CCO) is an operation, enabled by airspace design, procedure design and ATC operational procedures, in which a departing aircraft climbs continuously, to the greatest possible extent, by employing optimum climb engine thrust and climb speeds until reaching the cruise flight level.

+2.312.30 Continuous descent operation (CDO) is an operation, enabled by airspace design, procedure design and ATC operational procedures, in which an arriving aircraft descends continuously, to the greatest possible extent, by employing minimum engine thrust, ideally in a low drag configuration, prior to the final approach fix/final approach point.

+2.322.31 ASBU APTA-B0/4 CDO (Basic) and APTA-B0/5 (CCO basic) B0 Modules CCO and CDO are considered as priority 1 for implementation in the MID Region and are included in the MID Region Air Navigation Strategy.

+2.332.32 States are encouraged to implement CCO and CDO, where applicable.

 XII.XI.
-Consider the iImplementation of Bilateral, Sub-regional or regional Multi-Nodal ATFM services concept.
+Consider the iImplementation of Bilateral, Sub-regional or regional Multi-Nodal ATFM servicesconcept.